Joulik/TemperaturePredictionStudy/README.md

 python construct_predictions.py

 Predictions for min and max temperatures of Paris area are taken from https://www.meteo-paris.com/ile-de-france/previsions The script should be run everyday.

+# Models

+## Model 1

+Predict temperatures on a given day of year by sampling these temperatures on the same day of a year chosen randomly in the preceding 40 years.

+Example: min and max temperatures on April, 1st 1987 predicted from min and max temperatures on April, 1st on a year randomly sampled between 1947 and 1986.

+## Model 2

+Calculate temperatures on a given day as the mean temperatures of this day over the previous 10, 20, 30... years.

+Example: min temperature on April, 1st 1987 calculated as the min temperature mean between 1947 and 1986.